 Atlantic Coast RDC News

-The Communication Disorders Clinic and FAAST ARDC are moving to a new location in the Central Florida Research Park at the end of 2014.
+The Communication Disorders Clinic and FAAST ARDC has moved to a new location in the Central Florida Research Park!
 A new state-of-the-art facility will open for clients in early 2015!
 Check back on this website in the coming months for updates.

 Meet the Staff!

 Sunshine Bush, BA

 In summer 2014, Sunshine graduated Magna Cum Laude with her BA in Communication Sciences and Disorders from the University of Central Florida.
 She is currently a graduate student in the University of Central Florida’s Communication Sciences and Disorder’s Master program.
 She plans to graduate in 2016 and begin a career in Speech-Language Pathology.
 Sunshine also holds a Post-Secondary Vocational Degree in Law Enforcement.
 Sunshine joined the FAAST ARDC team in Fall 2014 to assume the position as Lead Graduate Assistant and Data Coordinator.